 A clear definition of what constitutes indoor vs. outdoor space will protect employees and patrons of these facilities from unwanted exposure to tobacco and vaping products, while also protecting facilities from investing in building plans that may ultimately be found to be out of compliance with the current statute.
 It will also prevent inconsistent standards being applied in different areas of the state and different facilities, thus assuring that all patrons and employees are protected from exposure to second-hand smoke.
-The proposed definition provides clear parameters for both the regulators and the regulated parties, and allows the state the flexibility to respond to and work with facilities in developing appropriate outdoor spaces where patrons who choose to use tobacco or vaping products may do so without placing others at risk.
+The proposed definition provides clear parameters for both the regulators and the regulated parties and allows the state the flexibility to respond to and work with facilities in developing appropriate outdoor spaces where patrons who choose to use tobacco or vaping products may do so without placing employees and other patrons at risk.

 The proposed amendment would also repeal 1399-x, which currently prohibits the commissioner from promulgating regulations related to enforcement of the state's Clean Indoor Air Act.
-Issues such as what constitutes indoor vs. outdoor areas could have been addressed through rules and regulations without requiring legislative action where they clearly support the legislative intent of the statute.
-With this amendment, the statute will be sufficiently specific to prevent regulatory overreach in relation to enforcement of the law.
+Removing this prohibition will allow issues such as what constitutes indoor vs. outdoor areas to be addressed through rules and regulations without requiring legislative action where they clearly support the legislative intent of the statute.
+With this amendment, the statute will be sufficiently specific to prevent regulatory overreach in relation to enforcement of the law while still allowing regulations to be developed that provide additional detail and guidance for implementation.

-New York State has long been a leader on tobacco control and New York's Clean Indoor Air Act is one of the key tools in reducing the burden of tobacco-related morbidity and mortality.
-Further clarifying the definition of indoor area will provide the clear, consistent standard needed to prevent businesses from skirting the intent of the law and will ensure workers and patrons are protected from exposure to second-hand smoke.
-NYSACHO strongly supports this legislation and recommends it immediate adoption into law.
+New York's Clean Indoor Air Act is one of the key tools in reducing the burden of tobacco-related illnesses and deaths.
+Further clarifying the definition of indoor area will provide the clear, consistent standard needed to prevent businesses from undermining the public health protections and benefits intended by the law.
+NYSACHO strongly supports this legislation and recommends its immediate adoption into law.

-NYSACHO Contact: Sarah Ravenhall, Executive Director, sarah@nysacho.org
+NYSACHO Contact: Sarah Ravenhall, Executive Director, sravenhall@nysacho.org